shounic/docs/chatweapons1.md

 server info: connect 45.62.160.71:27999 (if it doesn't work then it means shounic didn't start the server yet. wait a sec!!)

-read the rest of the document for instructions on how to use each of the new weapons/mechanics. also it's a technical bug test, tell shounic if you broke something.
+read the rest of the document for instructions on how to use each of the new weapons/mechanics.

 # gunboats demo

-how to:
-type !gb or /gb in chat
+gunboats on demo, equipped in the primary slot. type !gb or /gb in chat

-but - even if you toggle it on, it won't work if you have the booties equipped. just equip one of the grenade launchers
+keep in mind though even if you toggle it on, it won't work if you have the booties equipped. just equip one of the grenade launchers

 # sliding sapper

-concerns:
-- doesn't give it back after 1 throw? - chat decided it should be 15 seconds
-- can't cloak when it's active?
-- drains cloak?
-Probably shouldn't?

-how to:
-press reload to throw sapper
+press reload to throw sapper. if you run into problems use the stock sapper
-no equip/toggle yet

-notes:
-change behavior: it should attach to the nearest building on throw (instead of existing behavior) + 15 s recharge

 # building kick

-concerns:
-- should it be kickable off edges

-how to:
-it just automatically applies to everyone, no toggle/equip is setup yet. just right click a building as engie

-bug: dispenser healing range is not updated
+when you right click a sentry as engie, you will kick it forward instead. type /sk in chat to toggle it on or off

-# kockback minigun
+# knockback minigun

-concerns:
-- are the angles and knockback rates okay

-how to:
-just equip the stock minigun as heavy (stock stock, no reskins or strange etc)
+minigun applies knockback opposite the direction you are facing when you fire it. equip the stock minigun as heavy (stock stock, no reskins or strange etc)

-fix: more horizontal knockback? maybe not

 # cluster rockets

-how to:
-just equip the stock rocket launcher as soldier (stock stock, no reskins or strange etc)
+on rocket explode, 3 pipes are spawned. just equip the stock rocket launcher as soldier (stock stock, no reskins or strange etc)

 # deflecto bat

-how to:
-works on all bats i think?
+swing at a projectile with most bats. if you have an issue use the stock bat :)